AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Timesheets are not generated automatically as expected.
 This may occur even though timesheet profiles are accurate, and timesheets for other weeks are generated correctly.

+#### Users

+**Issues with changes to Proof Profile**

+The following issues have been reported in regards to making changes to a user's Proof Profile:

+* When a user assigns a different Proof Profile to a user and saves, the change is not saved, and the user retains the previous Proof Profile.
+* A user's Proof Profile may display as the incorrect Proof Profile, even if the correct Proof Profile is assigned.
+* When other changes are made to a user, their Proof permissions may also change.

+**Option to automatically generate proofs is missing from user profile**

+When a user is viewing a user profile, the option "Automatically generate proofs when uploading documents" is not available.
+This may occur even though all prerequisites to the option have been met.

 +++

 +++**Maintenance Updates week of December 7-13, 2025**